jevangelista0/K-Means/README.md

 # K-Means
-K-means clustering assigns a label to each point and helps the program know how to group the labels using a series of calculations.
+K-means Clustering assigns a label to each point and helps the program know how to group the labels using a series of calculations.